 The agreements adopt the basic monetary terms negotiated by the 13 unions in the alliance and feature a cooperative, streamlined grievance process.

 “For several decades now, we have demonstrated our ability to pull together the thousands of craft personnel required to bring these complex and complicated projects across the finish line.
 We have always delivered, and we will continue to do so moving forward”, states Brett McKenzie, Executive Director of the GPMC | NMC.

 “Throughout 2022 and 2023, the Committee Members have traveled across the country and were involved in multiple rounds of bargaining and renewal discussions for several GPMA & NMA Agreements.
 We are pleased to report that many improvements were made because of these efforts.
 Collective Agreement changes in our industry have always been driven by market conditions and our Committee Members have continually worked to protect our position in the ever-changing market.

-It is important for us to deliver competitive Collective Agreements that meet the needs of our members, our contractors, and our clients.
+We need to deliver competitive Collective Agreements that meet the needs of our members, our contractors, and our clients.
 Adhering to our principles and following our long-established processes will provide for continued success which in turn provides employment opportunities for the thousands of skilled workers who rely on maintenance projects to provide for their families.